 What is a self-employed mortgage?

 Self-employed mortgages focus on helping people who own a business buy or remortgage a house.
-It doesn’t matter if you don’t own the entire business, you will still be classed as self-employed if you have a share of over 20% and it is your primary income stream.
+It doesn’t matter if you don’t own the entire business, you will still be considered self-employed if you have a share of over 20% and it is your main income stream.

-It’s often thought that getting a mortgage when you’re not a salaried worker is really difficult, but it’s actually much easier than you think.
+It’s often thought that getting a mortgage when you’re not a salaried worker is really difficult, but it can be easier than you think.

 The main thing lenders will want to understand in this situation is how much income you make and they will want to see proof of this.
-Therefore, so long as you can provide this information the process is quite simple.
+Therefore, so long as you can provide this, the process is quite simple.
+If you are having problems, some lenders may not let you borrow from them, whilst others may increase the interest rates.

 Types of self-employed mortgages

-There are different types of self-employment, which can include sole traders, contractors and limited companies.
+There are different types of self-employment.
+This includes sole traders, contractors and limited companies.

-Some of the areas we can specifically assist with include:
+Some of the areas we can help with include:

 - Sole trader mortgage

-These products are designed to help people who are individually responsible for and own their business.
-In other words, the individual is essentially the business.
+These products help people who are responsible for and own their business.
+In other words, the individual is the business.

-Getting a sole trader mortgage can be a bit complex with certain lenders, therefore it’s important that you research your options carefully to make sure you locate a suitable lender.
+Getting a sole trader mortgage can be complex with certain lenders.
+Therefore, it’s important that you research your options carefully to make sure you find a suitable lender.

 - Mortgages for contractors

 Contractor mortgages are focused on helping people who do not have a permanent job.
-Often referred to as day rate contractors, people in these circumstances usually have a fixed contractual period of work with a firm, say 6 months, then at the end of that contract seek out another 6-12 months with a new firm.
+Often referred to as day rate contractors, people in these circumstances usually have a fixed contractual period of work with a firm.
+For example, they may work with a company for 6 months, then at the end of that contract seek out another 6-12 months with a new firm.

-It tends to be the case that skills in sectors such as IT, developers, accountants, HR professionals and support functions are where interim roles are available.
+Sectors such as IT, developers, accountants, HR professionals and support functions are where these roles are usually available.

-These can often be lucrative contracts providing a strong level of income, however not all lenders are able to assist with day rate contractor mortgage enquiries.
-This is why the help of a broker can be crucial in finding a mortgage with this type of self-employment.
+These can often be well-paid contracts providing a strong level of income.
+However not all lenders are able to assist with day rate contractor mortgage enquiries.
+This is why the help of a broker can be useful.

 It doesn’t matter whether the contracts are arranged via: